 “It’s hard to describe how much this view has changed over the past 20 years that I’ve been spending time in Panama City,” I said, nodding my head left and then right to indicate the whole of the vista before us.

-I was sitting at the pool bar of Panama City’s Hilton Hotel, overlooking the Bay of Panama and the entrance to the Panama Canal, colonial Casco Viejo in one direction, posh Punta Pacífica in the other, enjoying the breezy Sunday afternoon and a cold Perrier in the company of a new friend, Wall Street Journal Editor Gabriella Stern.
+I was sitting at the rooftop pool deck of our Avenida Balboa apartment, overlooking the Bay of Panama and the entrance to the Panama Canal, colonial Casco Viejo in one direction, posh Punta Pacífica in the other, enjoying the breezy afternoon and a cold Perrier in the company of a new friend who came to visit last week.
+It was Beth’s first time in Panama.

-Panama City, as we’ve been reporting from our front-row seat for more than a decade, is a bona fide boomtown.
+Panama City, as we’ve been reporting from our front-row seat for more than 13 years, is a bona fide boomtown.

-“So much construction,” Gabriella observed, “and so many tall buildings.
+“So much construction,” Beth observed, “and so many tall buildings.
 Some seem out of place.
 That building shaped like a corkscrew, for example…”

 “Yes, and there’s another one shaped like a boat,” I said.
 “Panama City wants to be Singapore… or Dubai.
 They’ve even built islands over there,” I pointed, “just offshore from Punta Pacífica, that are being developed with multimillion-dollar building lots and luxury homes…”

-“Before Panama you were living in Paris,” Gabriella said.
+“Before Panama you were living in Paris,” Beth said.
 “What prompted that move?”

-“Ah, and Panama is a good choice for entrepreneurs,” Gabriella said, finishing my sentence for me.
+“Ah, and Panama is a good choice for entrepreneurs,” Beth said, finishing my sentence for me.

-Yes, Panama was 10 years ago when we made our move and remains today one of the best places in the world to start an internet business, thanks to this country’s approach to taxation and also to another factor that we didn’t expect.
+Yes, Panama was 13 years ago when we made our move and remains today one of the best places in the world to start an Internet business, thanks to this country’s approach to taxation and also to another factor that we didn’t expect.

 We employ 35 people in our Panama City office.
 Among these are Panamanians, as you would expect.
-In addition, we’ve got Americans, Canadians, a Brit, a couple of Irishmen, a Russian, two Germans, a Frenchwoman, a Jamaican, and a Venezuelan.
+In addition, we’ve got Americans, Canadians, Irish, a Jamaican, and a Venezuelan.
+Over the years, we’ve had, among our numbers, a couple of Russians, two Germans, a Frenchwoman, a Dutch woman, and a Nicaraguan.

-“That must make for interesting chitchat around the water cooler,” Gabriella observed.
+“That must make for interesting chitchat around the water cooler,” Beth observed.

-When our two Germans pass each other in the hall, they exchange greetings auf Deutsch.
-Then one will turn to a Panamanian coworker to ask a question in Spanish, while the other carries on to speak to me in English.
-Our French conference director is helping one of our Panamanian designers practice the French she’s studying at Panama City’s Alianza Francesa.
+When our two Germans passed each other in the hall, they’d exchange greetings auf Deutsch.
+Then one would turn to a Panamanian coworker to ask a question in Spanish, while the other carried on to speak to me in English.
+Our French conference director used to help one of our Panamanian designers practice the French she’s studying at Panama City’s Alianza Francesa.

 Our British editorial assistant speaks of lorries and lifts.
 Our Irish colleagues take the mick out of us when we beg off from their invitations for a bit of craic on a Friday night.
 And none of us ever understands what our Jamaican IT Director is saying… mon.